etereo-io/edge-next/README.md

 ## Roadmap

+- Make the site a PWA

+- Get 100% on everything on lighthouse

+- Add an example google analytics script

 - Create an example site running an online shop
   - Create the concept of "shopping cart"
   - Integrate with a payment provider